George Fludyer

-George Fludyer (1761–1837) was an English politician, the Member of Parliament for Chippenham from 1782 to 1802, and for Appleby from 1818 to 1819.
+George Fludyer (16 September 1761 – 15 April 1837) was an English politician, the Member of Parliament for Chippenham from 1782 to 1802, and for Appleby from 1818 to 1819.

 Early life

-Born in St John Bassishaw parish in London in 1761, he was the second son of Sir Samuel Fludyer, 1st Baronet, who died in 1768.
+Born in St Michael Bassishaw parish in London in 1761, he was the second son of Sir Samuel Fludyer, 1st Baronet, who died in 1768.
 His mother Caroline Brudenell was daughter of James Brudenell, and the niece of George Brudenell, 3rd Earl of Cardigan.

 Fludyer inherited wealth from his father, one of the richest clothiers of his time, and social rank from his mother.
-He was educated at Westminster School, and sent on the Grand Tour with his elder brother Samuel.
+He was educated at Westminster School from 1771–9, and sent on the Grand Tour with his elder brother, Samuel.

 Public life

 Fludyer inherited the interests of his father, Sir Samuel, at Chippenham, which he represented from 1783 to 1802.
 He is referred to, as F——r, in a political cartoon of 1784, which caricatures John Robinson, Treasury Secretary to the Fox–North coalition, offering bribes to MPs.

 Fludyer fell out with the Corporation of Chippenham and gave his interest there to John Maitland.
 He served as a stopgap member for Appleby in 1818–19 at the behest of William Lowther, 1st Earl of Lonsdale, a family connection (the Earl was married to another daughter of the 9th Earl of Westmorland).

 Fludyer served in the Rutland Yeomanry Cavalry, from 1794, becoming a major in 1794.
 He served as Sheriff of Rutland for 1814–15, and as a magistrate for over 50 years.